NVIDIA/nvbench/README.md

 This project is a work-in-progress.
 Everything is subject to change.

 NVBench is a C++17 library designed to simplify CUDA kernel benchmarking.
-Simultaneous parameter sweeps across multiple axes is supported, including template parameters.
-Various timings are reported, including "cold" execution (clear device L2, single run per timed region) and "batch" execution (launch multiple kernels within a single timed region).
+It allows simultaneous parameter sweeps across multiple axes, including template parameters.
+Various timings are reported, including "cold" execution time (single run per timed region) and "batch" execution time (launch multiple kernels within a single timed region).

 ## Scope and Related Tools